tbednarz/BankState/README.md

 Upload CSV of your monthly bank statement to find out if you've lost or saved money that month!

-Create a folder and name it whatever you like. drag and drop your csv bank statement into the folder provide path to csv file in the function call run ```node read.js```
+Create a folder and name it whatever you like. </br>
+drag and drop your csv bank statement into the folder </br>
+provide path to csv file in the function call </br>
+run ```node read.js```

-magic
+magic </br>

-FUTURE:
+FUTURE: </br>
-Add an interface
+Add an interface</br>
-branch out to accept pdf and other formats branch out to account for different layouts of data
+branch out to accept pdf and other formats</br>
+branch out to account for different layouts of data</br>